matplotlib/matplotlib/doc/devel/MEP/MEP28.rst

 Implementation
 ==============

-Note: Implementation probably requires a geometry manager able to enforce
-      constraints but it is not yet clear if a full geometry manager is required (constraints might realtively easy to solve).
+**Note**: Implementation probably requires a geometry manager able to enforce constraints but it is not yet clear if a full geometry manager is required (constraints might be relatively easy to solve).

 Backward compatibility